AI Real Estate Team Software: What Team Leads Need

 Permission levels that make sense.
 You should be able to give an agent read-only access to their own transactions without letting them accidentally modify a checklist or delete a document.
 Ava supports custom permission levels for assistants, agents, and admins, so everyone sees what they need and can only touch what they should.

 Works without setup for any state's contracts.
 A team doing transactions in multiple states needs AI that reads any state's purchase agreement with no pre-setup required.
-Building custom templates for every state your team touches doesn't scale.
-Ava reads contracts in real time, including handwritten ones, without requiring pre-configuration for each state's form.
+Ava reads contracts in real time, including handwritten ones, without requiring pre-configuration for each state's forms.

 Sends from your team's own email.
 Client communication that arrives from an AI-branded domain undermines trust.
 Ava sends directly from your Gmail or Outlook account, with your name on it.
 Clients never know AI drafted the message.

 Pricing that scales with transactions, not seats.
 Flat seat-based pricing punishes growth.
-If you bring on two more agents and your transaction volume increases, you shouldn't be penalized with a higher monthly bill that doesn't reflect how much you're actually using the software.
 Usage-based pricing grows proportionally with your business instead of jumping in fixed tiers.
-See the full pricing details at listedkit.com/pricing.
+See the full details at listedkit.com/pricing.

 You can also review the full feature set for teams on the ListedKit features page.